 Monstera is a plant that can grow 10 to 15 feet tall and has large leaves that can span up to 1.5 feet.
+How do i know if my monstera is happy?
 Remember that this plant needs plenty of water, fertilizer, and sunlight.
 It is also important not to overwater the plant, as this can lead to root rot.

 The best way to tell if your Monstera is happy or not is to watch how it acts.
 Look for signs of health such as bright colors and no apparent problems.
 Make sure to give them a well-lit place with plenty of water and the right plants, and give them things to do, like toys, moss, and fresh fruit.